huggingface/blog/whisper-spec-dec.md

 ## Speculative Decoding

-Speculative Decoding was proposed in the paper [Fast Inference from Transformers via Speculative Decoding](https://arxiv.org/abs/2211.17192) by Yaniv Leviathan et. al. from Google.
-It works on the premise that a faster, **assistant model** can be used to boostrap the generation of a larger, **main model**.
+Speculative Decoding was proposed in [Fast Inference from Transformers via Speculative Decoding](https://arxiv.org/abs/2211.17192) by Yaniv Leviathan et. al. from Google.
+It works on the premise that a faster, **assistant model** very often generates the same tokens as a larger **main model**.

 First, the assistant model auto-regressively generates a sequence of \\( N \\) *candidate tokens*, \\( \hat{\boldsymbol{y}}_{1:N} \\).
 In the diagram below, the assistant model generates a sequence of 5 candidate tokens: `The quick brown sock jumps`.